juliendelplanque/desktopsmanager/repository/MultiWorlds.package/WorldsCategory.class/README.md

 You can replace default shortcuts with your custom shortcuts using:
 WorldsCategory uniqueInstance nextDesktopShortcut: customNextDesktopShortcut.
-WorldsCategory uniqueInstance nextDesktopShortcut: customPreviousDesktopShortcut.
+WorldsCategory uniqueInstance previousDesktopShortcut: customPreviousDesktopShortcut.

-WorldsCategory resintall.
+WorldsCategory reinstall.
 "Do not forget to reinstall the shortcuts."